RikoRiken/CTFs/THM_Surfer/README.md

 <br>

 While seeing around the website dashboard logged in as admin, we can figure out that one of the only interresing things we can do is generation a `.pdf` report.
+Also, we notice on the right that an internal page is hosted and contain the **flag** !

 This is an example on report we can generate through the website :